rapmd73/Companion/README.md

 ## Discord

 Be sure you read and understand the terms and services and acceptable use. **NEVER GIVE OUT OR SHARE YOUR DISCORD TOKEN!**

 This bot *requires* **administrator** priviledges for changing the avatar and nickname.

-Sure, here's a step-by-step guide to setting up a Discord bot on the Discord Developer Portal:
+Here's a step-by-step guide to setting up a Discord bot:

 1. **Create a Discord Account:**
    If you don't have one already, create a [Discord account]([https://discord.com/register).